goauthentik/authentik/website/docs/maintenance/backups/index.md

 Local backups are **enabled** by default, and will be run daily at 00:00
 :::

-Local backups can be created by running the following command in your passbook installation directory
+Local backups can be created by running the following command in your authentik installation directory

 ```
 docker-compose run --rm worker backup